darwinanddavis/DataPortfolio/publications.md

 ## Media and blog posts

-Where do Animals Spend Their Time and Energy?
+**Malishev M** Where do Animals Spend Their Time and Energy?
 Theory, Simulations and GPS Trackers Can Help Us Find Out, [Methods in Ecology and Evolution blog](https://methodsblog.com/2019/05/22/movement-metabolism-microclimate/), May 22, 2019.

 **Malishev M** (2017, May 24) Middle Eastern fare at Mr. Lawrence warms the winter beachside.
 [Blog] The Plus Ones.